kenorb-contrib/campcoders/wp-content/plugins/ml-slider/readme.txt

 * Compatible with translation plugins (WPML, PolyLang & qTranslate)
 * Extensive Developer API (hooks & filters)
 * Fast - only the minimum JavaScript/CSS is included on your page
-* Free, active, basic support (covering installation issues and theme/plugin conflicts)
+* Free basic support (covering installation issues and theme/plugin conflicts)
+* Lightbox support with the [Meta Slider Lightbox](http://wordpress.org/plugins/ml-slider-lightbox/) addon

 Upgrade to [Meta Slider Pro](http://www.metaslider.com/upgrade) to add support for: